SwissDataScienceCenter/renku/docs/user/firststeps.rst

 When updating and pushing the ``requirements.txt`` file to your project repository, the Renku platform will update the Python stack used to launch your Jupyter Lab instance.
-The next time you use the **Start Jupyter Lab** button, it will come with these packages already installed.
+The next time you use the **Launch Jupyter Lab** button, it will come with these packages already installed.

 Work using Jupyter Lab